7.2.2 chacl

 In the ACL string:

-• The optional plus sign (+) at the beginning of the ACL string indicates that the specified ACL string is merged into the existing ACL for the file or vault.
-In this case, users previously listed in the ACL are updated, and new users are added.
-Without the optional plus sign, the previous ACL is overwritten.
+• The optional plus (+) operator at the beginning of the ACL string indicates that the specified ACL string merges into the existing ACL.
+In this case, the changes only impact the users in the specified ACL string, and all other users in the existing ACL retain their permissions.
+Without the optional plus (+) operator, the ACL is completely overwritten by the specified ACL string.

 • userIDn: Specifies an Exascale user ID.